Starting a New Blog? Read this First!

 I was young and I needed the money so I have an excuse but that won’t pay the bills now that I’m old and need the money and other people run the successful blogs I started.

-Another mistake was to create and try to maintain too many blogs at once.
 I still have four blogs I run part-time besides working for clients.
 You can imagine that none of them is really successful.

 Spreading yourself too thin won’t work.
-Also life happens and you can’t always work nights and weekends when trying to make ends meet with a blog or two or three or more.
-So unless you make so much already that you can hire a team…
+Also life happens and you can’t always work nights and weekends!

-Blogging Success is NOT Enough
+Blogging success is NOT enough

-As a blogger I excelled.
-I wrote a lot and popularized that content with ease.
 I did not even have to self-promote.
 I could make people share my content by the sheer enthusiasm I exuded.

 As long as I had the energy and motivation that worked.
 The times are changing though.
 You are also changing and aging!